 3. HOPE Scholarship.
 The HOPE scholarship provides up to $2,800 for college funding for the first year of attendance for students who do not qualify for the LIFE or Palmetto Fellows scholarships but who have maintained at least a B average.
 To be eligible, you must certify that you have not been convicted of any felonies or have not been convicted of any second alcohol or other drug-related misdemeanor convictions within the past academic year.

 These scholarships are important for students to complete their academic studies.
 Don’t pay the fine for a simple alcohol related offense, and don’t assume if charged with a DUI misdemeanor or felony that there’s no hope for you.
-At the Michael Jeffcoat Firm, we inspire hope with our experience, guidance and performance.
+At Jeffcoat Criminal Defense Lawyers, we inspire hope with our experience, guidance and performance.

 PROFESSIONAL, LEGAL ASSISTANCE

 If you’ve been charged with a DUI in Columbia, South Carolina, and your professional license or future career is in jeopardy, you need to contact an experienced South Carolina DUI defense lawyer.
 A DUI attorney can investigate the arrest and put a strategy in place to avoid or minimize a conviction.
-Contact the Michael Jeffcoat Firm today to discuss the specifics of your case.
+Contact Jeffcoat Criminal Defense Lawyers today to discuss the specifics of your case.